Callitropsis nootkatensis: Ecology

 The tree benefits from annual precipitation exceeding 150 cm, particularly in deep snow though with temperatures not often dropping below -18 C. Snow tends not to break the flexible branches.
-It is shade tolerant, but less so than associated mountain hemlock and Pacific silver fir, and grows slowly.
+It is shade tolerant, but less so than associated mountain hemlock (Tsuga mertensiana) and Pacific silver fir (Abies amabilis), and grows slowly.
 Anti-fungal chemicals within the tree aid in its longevity.
 It is also rarely afflicted by insects, although is susceptible to heart rot.

-In Alaska, where the tree is primarily referred to as "yellow cedar," extensive research has been conducted into large-scale die-offs of yellow cedar stands.
+In Alaska, where the tree is primarily referred to as "yellow cedar", extensive research has been conducted into large-scale die-offs of yellow cedar stands.
 These studies have concluded that the tree has depended upon heavy coastal snowpacks to insulate its shallow roots from cold Arctic winters.
 The impacts of climate change have resulted in thinner, less-persistent snowpacks, in turn causing increased susceptibility to freeze damage.
 This mortality has been observed over 7% of the species range, covering approximately 10 degrees of latitude from northern southeast Alaska to southern British Columbia.
 Substantial future mortality is likely due to warming temperatures and decreasing snowpacks.
 The U.S. Fish & Wildlife Service is reviewing whether to designate the species as threatened or endangered.